gomorpheus/morpheus-docs/release_notes/current.rst

 :Kubernetes: - Added default Kubernetes 1.24 and 1.25 Cluster Layouts for many Cloud types including Amazon AWS, VMWare, Digital Ocean and more :superscript:`5.4.15`
 :Network: - Added support for Floating IP sync and management in OpenStack, Huawei, and OTC Clouds.
 Floating IPs tab added to UI (|InfNetFlo|) and option to release Floating IP on Instance delete added
 :Option Lists: - "Instance Type Layouts" is now a selectable source object for |morpheus| API-type Option Lists
-:Personas: - Instances, Apps and Workflow Executions list pages are now accessible through the Service Catalog Persona view.
+:Personas: - Instances, Apps and Workflow Executions list pages are now accessible through the Service Catalog Persona (the same view available in the standard Persona).
 When needed these pages may be restricted to show only the current user's own objects through role-based access controls
 :Policies: - Max Cores, Max Memory, Max Storage, Max VMs, Max Containers, and Max Hosts Policies can now be scoped to Service Plans.
 :Roles: - Several feature permissions for Roles have been updated to curate access to information on Instance detail pages.
 See the following `knowledge article <>`_ for the complete list
          - The Provisioning: Executions feature permission now includes a "User" level to show only executions which are owned by the current user